 Frequently considered to be one of the best LASIK surgeons in Michigan, Detroit based, Dr. Jay Novetsky carries years of experience with him in performing refractive surgery in the Detroit metropolitan area.
 Dr. Novestky has safely and successfully performed thousands of procedures increasing the quality of life for each patient.
 All laser vision correction procedures are performed at the Laser Institute of Michigan in Fraser.
 All pre and post-operative care is offered at any Vision Institute of Michigan location.

-Lasik Eye Surgery Michigan
+What is Lasik Eye Surgery

 LASIK, an acronym that stands for laser-assisted in-situ keratomileusis, is one of the most popular forms of vision correction surgery.
 The laser is used to reshape the cornea to correct near-sightedness, far-sightedness or astigmatism.
 It can eliminate the need for other vision correction, such as glasses or contact lenses.
 The procedure is done in two stages.
 First, the doctor uses a specialized laser to create a thin flap using in the cornea and fold it back.